-An effective Risk Management plan offers many benefits to an organisation, including supporting coherence between technical and operational pillars within an organisation.
+An effective Risk Management plan offers many benefits to an organisation, including supporting coherence between technical and operational pillars.
 But there are a number of tactical, operational, and strategic challenges that organisations face when conducting Risk Management activities.
 The easy win is to provide a tool, guidance for using it, and a way to demonstrate that the tool has been used successfully.

 In this blog we will investigate how your organisation can tackle the more complex challenge of operationally embedding, improving and evaluating your Risk Management capability, and we will examine the core features of a typical Risk Management process and framework to highlight the open questions that remain for organisations.